-You are checking your Facebook and one of your new added contacts starts a conversation with you using the chat feature.
-You remember all of a sudden that you added this 'Emily Walker' as a friend about a month ago although you didn't really know her.
+Imagine this: you are on Facebook and one of your new added contacts starts a conversation with you using the chat feature.
+You remember all of a sudden that you added this 'Jennifer Goosen' [insert any name you want here] as a friend about a month ago although you didn't really know her.

 However, you saw her posts are decent, sometimes even funny, so you don't worry much about her.
 Then one day, as mentioned, she finds you online.